CaoBittencourt/atlas.aeq/README.md

 # atlas.aeq
- An Indispensability Coefficient for Human Capital Analyses
+ An Attribute Equivalence Coefficient for Skill Set Analyses